Women's Skills Seminars with International Mountain Guides

 - Glacier travel and rope management

-Mt.
-Shuksan is one of the highest non-volcanic peaks in the Pacific Northwest at 9,127 feet.
-It's also one of the most strikingly beautiful peaks in the United States, which makes it one of the most heavily photographed.
-The varied and world-class terrain make it a perfect training ground for our six-day mountaineering course which culminates in a summit bid of this breathtaking peak.
+Mount Shuksan is one of the highest non-volcanic peaks in the Pacific Northwest at 9,127 feet.
+It is also one of the most strikingly beautiful peaks in the United States, which makes it one of the most photographed mountains in the world.
+Our approach to Mt.
+Shuksan has it all for the aspiring mountaineer: A beautiful hike through dense forest and up into the alpine zone will lead to the base of permanent snow.
+Shuksan's varied and world-class terrain make it the perfect training ground for our women's mountaineering course which culminates in a summit bid of this breathtaking peak.

-Our route of ascent is via the Sulphide Glacier, the most direct route up the mountain with the fewest technical difficulties.
-The broad rolling expanse of the Sulphide Glacier provides a moderate roped glacier approach to the final 600-foot rock summit.
-This final challenge involves either steeper snow in early summer or third class rock scrambling to the very summit pinnacle in the later summer months.
-The summit pyramid provides an opportunity to experience steeper roped snow climbing and moderate rock scrambling to the summit pinnacle, which is a very spectacular and scenic summit experience.
-Your female IMG guides will take you through the training process and to the summit of Mt.
-Shuksan for a classic Northwest mountain experience.
+Our route of ascent to the summit is via the Sulphide Glacier, the most direct route up the mountain with the fewest technical difficulties.
+The broad rolling expanse of the Sulphide Glacier provides a moderate roped glacial approach to the final 600-foot rock summit.
+The final summit pyramid involves climbing steep snow in early summer, or later in the summer months it is fourth-class rock scrambling with a few low fifth-class moves.
+Your guides will take you through the comprehensive trainings and practical skills sessions necessary to successfully and safely reach the summit of Mt.
+Shuksan, providing a classic Northwest mountain experience.